 - Centrally manage and scale your global desktop deployment

 Let us discuss all these benefits one by one.

 Simplify Desktop Delivery

 - AWS WorkSpaces eliminate the need to manage all hardware and software components of your desktop, and also you don’t need to create any complex Virtual Desktop Infrastructure (VDI)

 - You don’t need to be aware of your desktop’s life cycle.
 It is automatically provisioned and deployed when you create one.
 It is maintained by Amazon and Amazon takes care of recycling the desktop for further use when you delete your account.

 Interested in learning AWS?
 Go through this AWS Tutorial!

-- You do not need to buy desktops or laptops whenever you need more; you can just use the on-demand service provided by WorkSpaces to access cloud desktops
+- You do not need to buy desktops or laptops whenever you need more; you can just use the on-demand AWS Desktop as a Service provided by WorkSpaces to access cloud desktops

 - These desktops provide Compute, Storage, Memory, and Databases resources as per users’ performance needs.